Change the On-Screen Size of an Image

 2 Click Canvas Size

 The Canvas Size dialog box appears, listing the current dimensions of the canvas.
+You can click here to change the unit of measurement |

 Note: If you decrease a dimension, Photoshop displays a dialog box asking whether you want to proceed.
 Click Proceed.